Nayega Manganese Project

 The -25/mm +1mm screened material will be conveyed from the scrubber product screen to the DMS.
 The average feed grade to the DMS will be approximately 32.5% Mn post the screening.
 DRA Pacific undertook some DMS simulations and proposes to use a density cut-point of approximately 3.1g/cc to achieve the desired 38% Mn product.

 To build upon these results and this metallurgical understanding, in August 2018 a bulk sampling metallurgical testwork programme commenced at Nayega.
-10,000t of beneficiated manganese ore (Mn) is being excavated and will be sampled and processed by a major producer of manganese-based alloys in order to assess the suitability of the ore in their smelting facilities.
-The testwork, which will cost an estimated US$1.5m, is being fully funded by the end user, including capital equipment, operating and logistics costs and Keras management fees.
+10,000t of beneficiated manganese ore (Mn) was excavated and was sampled and processed by a major producer of manganese-based alloys in order to assess the suitability of the ore in their smelting facilities.
+The testwork, which which cost an estimated US$1.5m, was fully funded by the end user, including capital equipment, operating and logistics costs and Keras management fees.

 Although this is a single bulk sample exercise, Keras has opted to purchase the bespoke scrubber plant rather than outsource to ensure that the optimal grade is achieved during this programme and so the Company can seamlessly transition to commercial production once relevant approval is granted.
-The entire bulk sampling programme is estimated to be completed in mid-January 2019.
+The entire bulk sampling programme was completed in March 2019.

 Based on work conducted to date, the Company is confident that Nayega will provide positive cash flow through the rapid development of a low-capex, 250,000tpa open pit, 38% manganese product operation.
 The orebody lends itself to a low cost free-digging with a screening operation followed by dense media separation (DMS) for the material that requires additional upgrading.
 The following parameters have been used for the internal feasibility study: